-2,4,6-TRICHLOROPYRIMIDINE The following information refers to contact allergens as a group and may not be specific to this product.
 Contact allergies quickly manifest themselves as contact eczema, more rarely as urticaria or Quincke's oedema.
-The pathogenesis of contact eczema involves a cell-mediated (T lymphocytes) immune reaction of the delayed type.
-Other allergic skin reactions, e.g. contact urticaria, involve antibody-mediated immune reactions.
-The significance of the contact allergen is not simply determined by its sensitisation potential: the distribution of the substance and the opportunities for contact with it are equally important.
-A weakly sensitising substance which is widely distributed can be a more important allergen than one with stronger sensitising potential with which few individuals come into contact.
-From a clinical point of view, substances are noteworthy if they produce an allergic test reaction in more than 1% of the persons tested.

-noteworthy if they produce an allergic test reaction in more than 1% of the persons tested.

-Asthma-like symptoms may continue for months or even years after exposure to the material ends.
-This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
-Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
-Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
-RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
-On the other hand, industrial bronchitis is a disorder that occurs as a result of exposure due to high concentrations of irritating substance (often particles) and is completely reversible after exposure ceases.
+The pathogenesis of contact eczema involves a cell-mediated (T lymphocytes) immune reactio of the delayed type.
+Other allergic skin reactions, e.g. contact urticaria, involve antibody-mediated immureactions.
+The significance of the contact allergen is not simply determined by its sensitisation potential of the delayed type.
+Other allergic skin reactions, e.g. contact urticaria, involve antibody-mediated immu reactions.
+The significance of the contact allergen is not simply determined by its sensitisation potential the distribution of the substance and the opportunities for contact with it are equally important.
+A weakly sensitising substance which is widely distributed can be a more important allergen than one with stronge sensitising potential with which few individuals come into contact.
+From a clinical point of view, substances are noteworthy if they produce an allergic test reaction in more than 1% of the persons teste Asthma-like symptoms may continue for months or even years after exposure to the material ends.
+This 2,4,6- may be due to a nonallergic condition known as reactive airways dysfunction syndrome (RADS) which ca TRICHLOROPYRIMIDINE occur after exposure to high levels of highly irritating compound.
+Main criteria for diagnosing RADS includes the compound of the compound the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
+Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronch hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
+RADS (or asthma) following an irritating inhalation is an infrequent disorder with rat related to the concentration of and duration of exposure to the irritating substance.
+On the other hand, industrial bronchitis is a disorder that occurs as a result of exposure due to high concentrations of irritati substance (often particles) and is completely reversible after exposure ceases.
 The disorder is characterized by difficulty breathing, cough and mucus production.

-No significant acute toxicological data identified in literature search.
+No significant acute toxicological da identified in literature search.

-Acute Toxicity Carcinogenicity × Skin Irritation/Corrosion × Reproductivity Serious Eve STOT - Single Exposure Damage/Irritation Respiratory or Skin × STOT - Repeated Exposure sensitisation Mutagenicity Aspiration Hazard ×
+Acute Toxicity • Carcinogenicity ×

+Skin Irritation/Corrosion ~ Reproductivity ×

+Serious Eye Damage/Irritation ~ STOT - Single Exposure •

+Respiratory or Skin sensitisation ~ STOT - Repeated Exposure ×

+Mutagenicity × Aspiration Hazard ×

-Legend: X - Data either not available or does not fill the criteria for classification
+Legand: X - Data either not available or does not fill the criteria for classification